vvitchforest/Web_3D_Examples/virtualTours/pannellum.md

 # Pannellum

+**Pannellum** is a JavaScript library for displaying 360° panoramic images in the browser.
+It is a lightweight option for creating simple virtual tours.

 ![Pannellum Image](../images/pannellum.PNG)

-**Pannellum** is an open-source panorama viewer library that enables lightweight virtual tours using 360° images.
-Pannellum is used to create virtual tours by converting 360° images (taken with any 3D camera) into cube images and then stitching them into an interactive panorama.
+_Example panorama using cube-mapped 360° images_

 ---

-## Working Process

-1. Pictures were taken with a Garmin Virb 360 camera at the Metropolia Karamalmi campus.
-2. 360° images were converted using a sphere-to-cube converter into cube images (back, down, front, left, right, top).
-3. A panorama was created with the Pannellum panorama viewer library.
-4. Hotspots were added for interactivity.
+## 🔑 Key Points

+- Displays 360° panoramas without heavy frameworks
+- Supports cube-mapped images
+- Can add interactive hotspots

 ---

-## Where to Use

-- **Virtual Tours:** Create a very simple and lightweight virtual tour.
+## 🧰 Technologies

+- **Camera:** Garmin Virb 360
+- **Software:** Pannellum panorama viewer
+- **Tools:** Sphere-to-cube image converter

 ---

+## ⚙️ Working Process

+1. 360° images were taken at Metropolia Karamalmi campus using a Garmin Virb 360 camera.
+2. Images were converted into cube faces using a sphere-to-cube converter.
+3. Panorama scenes were created using the Pannellum library.
+4. Hotspots were added to enable basic interactivity within the tour.

+---

+## 💡 Where to Use

+- 🖼️ **Virtual Tours:** Lightweight solution for galleries, exhibitions, schools, or stores
+- 🌐 **Web Projects:** Embed simple 360° scenes without complex 3D frameworks

+---

-## Webpages
+## 🔗 Links

 - [pannellum.org](https://pannellum.org)